NiallScott/MyBusEdinburgh/README.md

 Obtaining
 ---------
 The application is available to download in the Google Play Store under the name "My Bus Edinburgh".
-The package name is uk.org.rivernile.edinburghbustracker.android.
+The package name is `uk.org.rivernile.edinburghbustracker.android`.
 Here is a direct link to the app in the Google Play Store: https://play.google.com/store/apps/details?id=uk.org.rivernile.edinburghbustracker.android

 Latest Version
 --------------
-The latest stable version of the application is 2.2.4.
-To see what has changed between versions, please see the change log.
+The latest stable version of the application is 3.0.

-As of version 2.2.3, Android 2.2 (API level 8) is required as the minimum platform version, as well as devices that support OpenGL ES 2.
-If your device uses a version prior to this, it is possible to install an older version of the application.
+The minimum supported version of Android is Android 6.0 Marshmallow (API level 23).

 Developers
 ----------
 Developers are welcome to clone or fork this repository.
 The master branch is generally that of the last released version, where as new work is merged in to development which is then merged in to master at release time.
-A building guide will be written in the near future.
+A building guide will be written in this README.

 Donations
 ---------